-Purpose
+1. Purpose

-- 1.1 To seek approval for the adoption of the Food Safety, Food Standards, Animal Feed and Health & Safety Service Plan 2022-23.
-This statutory plan sets out the Councils regulatory function in these service areas. - 1.2 The Council is required prepare a documented plan for Food Safety, Food Standards, Animal Feed and Health & Safety that it has a duty to enforce and set out how the authority intends to deliver its official controls and enforcement responsibilities within the city. - 1.3 This plan combines previously separate plans for Food and Health & Safety.
+- 1.1 To seek approval for the adoption of the Food Safety, Food Standards, Animal Feed and Health & Safety Service Plan 2024/25.
+This statutory plan sets out the Council's regulatory function in these service areas. - 1.2 The Council is required to prepare a documented plan for Food Safety (FS), Food Standards (FAST), Animal Feed and Health & Safety that it has a duty to enforce and set out how the authority intends to deliver its official controls and enforcement responsibilities within the city. - 1.3 This plan combines previously separate plans for Food and Health & Safety.

-Recommendation(s)
+2. Recommendation(s)

-- 2.1 To adopt the Food Safety, Food Standards, Animal Feed and Health & Safety Service Plan, for the administrative year 2022/23. - 2.2 To continue to support Food and Safety Team and Trading Standards Teams in their regulatory recovery activity as a result of the COVID-19 pandemic and the resumption of duties imposed on the authority by the Food Standards Agency (FSA) and Health and Safety Executive (HSE). - 2.3 To authorise the Director of Public Protection and Streetpride to agree any subsequent amendments to this year's Food Safety, Food Standards, Animal Feed and Health & Safety Service Plan, as needed in the context of the ongoing challenges that may occur but will keep members fully updated.
+- 2.1 To adopt the Food Safety, Food Standards, Animal Feed and Health & Safety Service Plan, for the administrative year 2024/25. - 2.2 To continue to support Food and Safety Team and Trading Standards Teams in their duties imposed on the authority by the Food Standards Agency (FSA) and Health and Safety Executive (HSE). - 2.3 To authorise the Director of Communities (in consultation with the Cabinet member for Housing, Property and Regulatory Services) to agree any necessary amendments to this year's Food Safety, Food Standards, Animal Feed and Health & Safety Service Plan, as needed in the context of the ongoing challenges that may occur and to ensure the Plan is up to date.
+Officers will keep members fully updated through Cabinet Member and Cabinet meetings as appropriate.

-Reason(s)
+3. Reason(s)